-In an ongoing effort to increase local water supply and provide increased reliability, the District is actively engaged in recycled water and indirect potable reuse project evaluation.
-Currently, Helix is working with Padre Dam Municipal Water District, the County of San Diego and the City of El Cajon on the East County Advanced Water Purification Program (ECAWPP).
-This program is evaluating the ability to treat recycled water at an advanced water treatment facility and convey this water to Lake Jennings to be treated into drinking water at the R.M.
+In an ongoing effort to increase local water supply and provide increased reliability, Helix WD and Padre Dam MWD are actively engaged in a recycled water and indirect potable reuse project evaluation, partnering with the County of San Diego and the City of El Cajon on the East County Advanced Water Purification Program (ECAWPP).
+This program is evaluating the ability to treat recycled water at an advanced water treatment facility and convey this water to Lake Jennings and blends it with imported prior to final treatment into drinking water at the R.M.
 Levy Water Treatment Plant.
 This process is termed indirect potable reuse or surface water augmentation.
+The project has the potential to utilize Lake Jennings to produce up to 17,500 acre feet of "new" local drought resilient water supply from recycled water.